victorzv/service/javaAPIClient/docs/ApiApi.md

 # **pdfWebapiUnlockPost**
 > FileResponse pdfWebapiUnlockPost(files, passw)

+Unlock document.

 Attempts to unlock a document with an password and associated files.

-This endpoint is used to unlock a resource that was previously locked with a password on associated files.
-If the unlock is started, the response will contain a success status and an optional message.
-If the unlock fails, the response will contain an error status and a message indicating the reason for the failure.

 ### Example
 ```java